Visas for Members of the Foreign Media, Press, and Radio

 Working Media Cannot Travel on the Visa Waiver Program or with Visitor Visas

-When Can a Visitor Visa Be Used Instead of a Media Visa – Examples:
+Travel Purposes for which a Visitor Visa Can Be Used Instead of a Media Visa – Examples:

-- Attend a conference or meeting as a participant, as long as you will not report about the conference or meeting while in the United States or upon return to your home country.
+- Attend a conference, seminar, convention, or meeting as a participant, as long as you will not report about the conference or meeting while in the United States or upon return to your home country.

 - Guest speak, lecture, or engage in an academic activity for which you will receive an honorarium from an institution of higher education, a related or affiliated nonprofit entity, a nonprofit research organization, or a governmental research organization.
 The speaking activity must not last longer than nine days at a single institution, and you must not have received payment from more than five institutions or organizations for such activities in the last six months.